dsp-jetpack/JetPack/doc/deployment_guide.md

 In Dell EMC Ready Architecture for Red Hat OpenStack Platform Software Deployment Guide - Version 13, the number of hugepages is computed during runtime.
 The OpenStack Ironic API is used to fetch the **total memory size** of a compute node, and the following formula is applied to calculate the number of hugepages:

-> Hugepage Number = ( Total Memory Size - ( Memory Reserved for Host OS + Memory Reserved for Kernel)) / Size of a Hugepage
+> Hugepage number = ( Total Memory Size - ( memory reserved for host OS + memory reserved for kernel)) / size of a hugepage

 The number of hugepages is calculated for each compute node based on that nodes memory size.
 The smallest number of hugepages supported by all compute nodes is then used to configure all the compute nodes with this number of hugepages.
 This means that all compute nodes will be configured with the number of hugepages that are supported by the compute node with the least amount of memory.